 Learn more about the NCLEX and what to expect with this detailed FAQ section.

-(You can also click here to learn more on how to become a nurse).
+(Click here to learn how to become a Registered Nurse (RN)).

 3. Gain Experience in Your Specialization